certusone/kb/docs/_sources/peers.rst.txt

-The same goes for SYN floods - they either kill your node right away, or are easily defeated or rate limited to insignificance by a competent provider or even a cloud provider's TCP proxy (see above - GCE and CloudFlare can both proxy TCP connections).
+The same goes for SYN floods - they either kill your node right away, or are easily defeated or rate limited to insignificance by a competent provider or even a cloud provider's TCP proxy (see above - GCP and CloudFlare can both proxy TCP connections).

 Auto scaling of sentries *can* help with volumetric attacks, as you would just spawn more sentries until the attacker no longer has sufficient capacities to attack all of them.